-Easy Shrimp Linguine with Pesto Cream and Oven Roasted Cherry Tomatoes - This fast and simple shrimp linguine recipe uses just 6 ingredients and comes together in one pan!
-A decadent taste of Italy for you and your loved ones.
+Easy Shrimp Linguine Recipe with Pesto Cream and Oven Roasted Cherry Tomatoes - This fast and simple shrimp linguine recipe uses just 6 ingredients and comes together in one pan!
+And delivers authentic Italian flavor for you and your loved ones.

-This dish is inspired by the naturally succulent flavor combination that is shrimp, garlic, basil, and tomato.
-In true Italian style, it is uncomplicated and pure in it's simplicity.
+So next time you are looking for an easy weeknight dinner using simple ingredients we have a seafood pasta for you!
+This dish is inspired by the naturally succulent flavor combination that is juicy shrimp, fresh garlic, fresh basil, and tomato.
+In true Italian style, it is uncomplicated and pure in its simplicity.

 We are throwing this together by using our homemade pesto recipe, as well as the tart and sweet oven roasted cherry tomatoes.
-Just add shrimp, a little lemon and cream, toss it with the linguine, and you'll have a seafood meal everyone will love!
+Just add succulent shrimp, a little fresh lemon juice, and cream, toss it with the cooked linguine, and you'll have a seafood pasta everyone will love!

 Jump to: